rainbow954/streamly-spark-examples/streamly-mqtt-cassandra/README.md

 ### 3. Running the job on Streamly Dashboard
  - Log into [Streamly Dashboard] [streamly-dashboard]
  - Create an application in the Processing tab
- - Upload both `spark.properties` and the generated jar
+ - Upload both `spark.properties` and `streamly-mqtt-cassandra-0.0.1.jar`
  - Click on the start icon

 ### 4. Monitoring your application